 The Code Enforcement Division's Mission is to promote and protect the overall health, safety and welfare of the citizens of South Salt Lake.
-We do this by enforcing city codes—which are designed to assist in maintaining property values of the city—preserving residential and commercial areas against hazardous and deteriorating conditions, and deterring crime throughout the City.
+We do this by enforcing city codes, which are designed to assist in maintaining the property values of the city.
+The goal is to preserve residential and commercial areas against hazardous and deteriorating conditions and deter crime throughout the City.

 What We Do

 Code Enforcement addresses issues and complaints in regard to property maintenance, housing, health/safety, and graffiti violations.
-Our officers and support staff are trained to assure compliance to City Municipal Codes, including adopted County Health Regulations.
-Further, we put an emphasis on completing our work in a timely, responsible, fair and impartial manner.
+Our officers and support staff are trained to assure compliance to City Municipal Codes and adopted County Health Regulations.
+We put an emphasis on completing our work in a timely, responsible, fair and impartial manner.

 Our division identifies and enforces code violations, including:

 - Parking on property in unpaved areas